Himanshu49Gaur/Python_Tools/IWP/Login_SignUp Page/readme.md

 # Web Application: User Authentication & Profile

 This repository contains a simple web-based user registration, authentication, and dashboard system using plain HTML and CSS.
-Below is a comprehensive README section with a detailed analysis of each file (`index.html`, `login.html`, `dashboard.html`, `style.css`) and how the user flow is implemented[file:12][file:13][file:14].
+Below is a comprehensive README section with a detailed analysis of each file (`index.html`, `login.html`, `dashboard.html`, `style.css`) and how the user flow is implemented.

 ---